 Parametric insurance combines speed and certainty to deliver an outstanding customer experience.
 Therefore, it increases the likelihood of insurers pleasing their customers, which builds trust and loyalty.
 The customer knows the exact amount to be paid and under which conditions.

 The promise of a seamless payout mechanism contrasted with the tiresome process administered by adjudicators in traditional insurance is too good to ignore.

-While determining actual physical damage with conventional indemnity insurance can be both complex and slow -often taking weeks to months to settle - parametric insurance pays out in days of an event.
+While determining actual physical damage with traditional covers can be both complex and slow — often taking weeks to months to settle — parametric insurance pays out in days of an event.

 Quick payments play an especially vital role for victims of natural disasters.
 Agencies that are responsible for disaster response benefit from receiving funds immediately because resources can be deployed quickly when it's most critical.
 United Kingdom's Foreign, Commonwealth & Development Office concluded that fast availability of funds improves disaster response and mitigates losses.

 Major Carrier Offers Parametric Solutions